Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

-the latter of which is the cross entropy between the aggregated posterior and the prior.
-As such, there have been attempts to define the prior as the aggregated posterior, thus obtaining a rich multi-modal latent representation that combats inactive latent variables.
-Since the true aggregated posterior is intractable, VampPrior \cite{tomczak2018vae} approximates it for a set of pseudo-inputs (approximately 500), tensors with the same shape as data points that are learned during training.
-Exemplar VAEs \cite{norouzi2020exemplar} scale this approach up, using the full training set to approximate the aggregated posterior, by approximating the prior using $k$-nearest-neighbours.
+the latter of which is the cross entropy between the aggregate posterior and the prior, the prior can be defined as the aggregate posterior, thus obtaining a rich multi-modal latent representation that combats inactive latent variables.
+Since the true aggregate posterior is intractable, VampPrior \cite{tomczak2018vae} approximates it for a set of pseudo-inputs, tensors with the same shape as data points learned during training.
+Exemplar VAEs \cite{norouzi2020exemplar} scale this approach up, using the full training set to approximate the aggregate posterior, by approximating the prior using $k$-nearest-neighbours.
+Alternatively, the aggregate posterior can be approximated with a learned prior; this has been achieved with a learned rejection sampling procedure that transforms a base distribution \cite{bauer2019resampled}.